 Watching minifigs hack and smash each other into plastic bits

-is loads of fun, but few generals will be satisfied with minifigs-only
+is loads of fun, but few tabletop strategists will be satisfied with minifigs-only

 combat in the long run - not while visions of tanks, castles,

-dinosaurs, and nuclear assault sleighs dance in their heads.
+and nuclear assault dinosaurs dance in their heads.

-expensive than the budget calls for, that's no cause for alarm; nothing is more militarily authentic than a cost overrun.
+expensive than the budget calls for, it's no cause for alarm; nothing is more militarily authentic than a cost overrun.
 Players can add or remove

 a couple of minifigs from the army to make up the difference later.
-An arbitrary public execution or two will show the minifigs that their Humans mean business.
+An arbitrary public execution will show the minifigs that their Humans mean business.

 Once you've got your model in hand, the first step for any Creation